Polo Villaamil

-Polo Villaamil (born November 18, 1979, in Madrid) is a Spanish former auto racing driver.
+Leopoldo Pérez "Polo" de Villaamil Muñoz-Calero (born November 18, 1979, in Madrid) is a Spanish former auto racing driver.

 Career

 After previously competing in karting, Villaamil won the Spanish Formula Renault Championship in 1997.
-In 1998 he competed in one race in International Formula 3000.
+In 1998, he competed in one race in International Formula 3000.
 In 1999, he raced for Coloni Motorsport in two races of International F3000, and four races of the Italian F3000 series.

-In 2001 Villaamil finished eighth in the Euro Formula 3000 series.
-For 2002 he moved to the World Series by Nissan, finishing tenth in the standings.
+In 2001, Villaamil finished eighth in the Euro Formula 3000 series.
+For 2002, he moved to the World Series by Nissan, finishing tenth in the standings.
 He took a win for RC Motorsport the following year, finishing eleventh in the standings.

-In 2005 he raced in his home round of the World Touring Car Championship for the GR Asia team.
+In 2005, Villaamil raced in his home round of the World Touring Car Championship for the GR Asia team.